cwwang1979/ETMIL-SL-SMFA/README.md

 ```

 #### 3. Training and Testing List
-Prepare the training, validation  and the testing list containing the labels of the files and put it into ./dataset_csv folder.
-(The csv sample "fold0.csv" is provided)
+Prepare the training, validation, and testing list containing the labels of the files and put it into the ./dataset_csv folder.
+(The CSV sample "fold0.csv" is provided)

-example of the csv files:
+Example of the CSV files:
 |      | train          | train_label     | val        | val_label | test        | test_label |
 | :--- | :---           |  :---           | :---:      |:---:      | :---:      |:---:      |
 |  0   | train_slide_1        | 1               | val_slide_1    |   0       | test_slide_1    |   0       |